rasulkireev/ketohub_web_app/README.234.md

 ## Notes on implementation

+### Disable fetching of recipe data
+Fetching the recipe data was causing the ssr function to crash, preventing the server side rendered index from being returned.
+Most likely cause of issues is AngularFire2 version issue or lack of billing account on dev project.

 ### Disable the use of angular-universal-express-firebase
 I was not able to get this to work in my test project, and I prefer having more control of the server code - easier to debug.
 For this reason `server/index.ts` also not used.